IntersectMBO/plutus/doc/tutorials/contract-testing.rst

     (GameModel {_gameValue = 1, _hasToken = Just (Wallet 1), _currentSecret = "*******"})

 If all we do is lock one Ada, then obviously the locked funds are not zero.
-The failed assertion is reported as a BadPrecondition_ (for the assertion).
+The failed assertion is reported as a :hsobj:`Plutus.Contract.Test.ContractModel.BadPrecondition` (for the assertion).

 The property we wrote above is wrong: what we really intended to say